JMPJNS/grache/Readme.md

 This service proxies graphql queries and caches them for a specified amount of time (configurable on a per-request basis).

-By Default, itt only caches queries, not mutations (optionally can be cached aswell) and checks the session Cookie (optional, enable on per-request basis) to respond with the correct data for the currently authenticated User.
+By Default, it only caches queries, not mutations (optionally can be cached aswell) and checks the session Cookie (optional, enable on per-request basis) to respond with the correct data for the currently authenticated User.